 With respect to Proposal No. 1 of this Proxy Statement, a plurality of the votes cast is required for the election of directors.
 This means that the director nominee with the most votes for a particular slot is elected for that slot.
-You may vote "for" or "withheld" with respect to the election of directors.
-Only votes "for" or "withheld" are counted in determining whether a plurality has been cast in favor of a director.
-Abstentions will have no effect on such proposal.
-As nominees (such as brokerage firms, banks, broker-dealers, or other similar organizations) holding shares for holders who have not given specific voting instructions are permitted to vote in their discretion with respect to Proposal No. 1, there will not be any broker "non-votes" with respect to such proposal, as is described in "What happens if I do not give specific voting instructions?" below.
-Our Corporate Governance Guidelines, amended by the Board of Directors on March 9, 2007, set forth our procedures if a director-nominee is elected, but receives a majority of "withheld" votes.
-In an uncontested election, any director nominee who receives a greater number of votes "withheld" from his or her election than votes "for" such election is required to tender his or her resignation following certification of the shareholder vote.
+You may vote "FOR" or "WITHHELD" with respect to the election of directors.
+Only votes "FOR" or "WITHHELD" are counted in determining whether a plurality has been cast in favor of a director.
+Abstentions and broker "non-votes," if any, will have no effect on this proposal.
+Brokerage firms, banks, broker-dealers and other nominees holding shares for holders who have not given specific voting instructions are not permitted to vote in their discretion with respect to Proposal No. 1.
+If you do not instruct your broker how to vote, your broker may not vote with respect to this proposal and these votes will be counted as broker "non-votes," as is described in "What happens if I do not give specific voting instructions?" below.
+Our Corporate Governance Guidelines, as amended and restated by the Board of Directors on December 9, 2010, set forth our procedures if a directornominee is elected, but receives a majority of "WITHHELD" votes.
+In an uncontested election, any director nominee who receives a greater number of votes "WITHHELD" from his or her election than votes "FOR" such election is required to tender his or her resignation following certification of the shareholder vote.
 The Corporate Governance and Nominating Committee is required to make recommendations to the Board of Directors with respect to any such letter of resignation.
-The Board of Directors is required to take action with respect to this recommendation and to disclose its decision-making process.
+The Board of Directors is required to take action with respect to this recommendation within 90 days following certification of the shareholder vote and to disclose its decision-making process.